cataniamatt/docker-guide/README.md

 ```

 #### requirements.txt
 This is a text file that contains a list of all packages used by the project.
 This text file can be created by executing the command 'pip freeze' and saving the standard output in a text file called 'requirements.txt'.
+This command can be used within a virtual environment or on a Linux host where the web app exists.
 ```
 pip freeze > requirements.txt
 ```